office fitout in the boardroom

 Pre-agreed upon schedule of payments to a contractor usually based upon the amount of work completed.
 May include a deposit prior to the start of work.
 May also be a temporary 'retainer' (5-10% of the total cost of the job) at the end of the contract for correcting any small items which have not been completed for whatever reason or repaired.

-PC Sum or Provisional Cost
+PC Sum or Provisional Cost Sum (sometimes known as Prime Cost Sum)

 Sum of money set aside in the construction contract for items which have not been selected and specified in the construction contract.
 For example, selection of tile as flooring may require an allowance for screed bed material, or an electrical allowance which sets aside an amount of money to be spent on electrical fixtures.
 Sometimes a PC sum needs to be allowed when it is not possible to obtain an accurate quote due to insufficient information, in these cases works are costed based on an educated guess with any short fall or over spending to be made up for via a variation or a credit